nerdial/LaravelCRUD/README.md

 >  this registers artisan command to laravel

-then you should create your mock in order to build your crud
+then you should create your mock in order to build your crud.

 ```sh
 php artisan crud:mock user